josebaperu/html5-beginners/README.md

 Project: (using terminal-mac or CMD-windows)
+- install dependencies : yarn install
-- execute/type :  yarn run dev
+- run project : yarn run dev
 - open in your browser: http://localhost:3000